Conservative Black Hole Scattering at Fifth Post-Minkowskian and Second Self-Force Order

 Our $\cO(v^{0})$ result confirms a conjecture on the $\pi^{2}$ 5PN contributions being purely potential~\cite{Blumlein:2020pyo,Bini:2025vuk}, while our rational tail contribution at this order agrees with the 5PN tail contribution of \Rcite{PortoPrivate} based on \Rcite{Porto:2024cwd}.
 Restricting to the potential region we agree with the very recent low-velocity expanded result for the scattering angle of \Rcite{Bern:2025wyd}.
 Finally, the discontinuity of the scattering angle is related to the radiated energy at one order lower in the PM expansion:

 where $\gamma_-=\gamma-1$, and the total angular momentum is $L=\pin |b|$~\cite{Cho:2021arx,Dlapa:2021vgp,Jakobsen:2023hig,Jakobsen:2023pvx,Bini:2017wfr}.

-\sec{Conclusions} In this Letter, we have completed the computation of the conservative impulse in the non-spinning gravitational two-body problem at the 5PM ($G^{5}$) order using WQFT.
-The complexity of this extraordinarily challenging computation at 2SF order is one magnitude larger than the 1SF computation and could only be tackled by greatly innovating our integration strategies.
-The emerging function space is richer than the 1SF case due to the emergence of a K3 period that survives in the conservative observables.
-We uncovered a surprising spurious divergence at $v/c=\sqrt{8}/3$ related to this that needs to cancel between the potential and memory regions.
-Yet, the present prescription for extracting conservative data using Feynman propagators \emph{fails} to provide a finite result.
-Enforcing it leads to a novel $\gamma$-3 prescription that we propose.
-This situation calls for a clear definition of the conservative sector in BH scattering, perhaps relying on the operator $\hat{N}=-i\log\hat{S}$~\cite{Damgaard:2021ipf, Damgaard:2023ttc, Kim:2024svw, Alessio:2025flu, Kim:2025gis, Haddad:2025cmw, Brandhuber:2025igz}.
+\sec{Conclusions} In this Letter, we have {computed conservative contributions to the momentum impulse and scattering angle} in the non-spinning gravitational two-body problem at {5PM ($G^{5}$) and 2SF} order using WQFT.
+The complexity of this extraordinarily challenging computation {was an order of magnitude larger than the 1SF conservative computation~\cite{Driesse:2024xad},} and could only be tackled by greatly innovating our integration strategies.
+The emerging function space is richer than {that of the 1SF case (which involved only polylogarithms up to weight 3) due to the emergence of a K3 period.}

+{A crucial discovery of our work was a spurious divergence existing at $v/c=\sqrt{8}/3$, i.e.~$\gamma=3$, which} needs to cancel between the potential and memory regions.
+Yet the present prescription for extracting conservative data using Feynman propagators, {previously adopted at 5PM-1SF order~\cite{Driesse:2024xad},} \emph{fails} to provide a finite result.
+Enforcing {cancellation} leads to a novel $\gamma$-3 prescription that we propose.
+This situation calls for a {better} definition of the conservative sector in BH scattering, perhaps relying on the operator $\hat{N}=-i\log\hat{S}$~\cite{Damgaard:2021ipf, Damgaard:2023ttc, Kim:2024svw, Alessio:2025flu, Kim:2025gis, Haddad:2025cmw, Brandhuber:2025igz}.
 Clearly, we should next turn to the fully dissipative 5PM-2SF computation, as here there is an unambiguous understanding of the worldline formalism using retarded propagators throughout \Rcites{Jakobsen:2022psy, Kalin:2022hph}.